rapidfish/personnummer/README.md

 ...generate personnummer (sometimes useful for test developers when a personnummer has to 'make it through' form validation etc...)

-...or simply use it to verify if a personnummer having a correct checksum by its built in use of the luhn-10 algorithm.
+...or simply use it to verify if a personnummer having a correct checksum (using its built in luhn-10 algorithm).

 ## New Features added (since 2024-04-18)